 MANAGEMENT'S DISCUSSION AND ANALYSIS

-ASSETS FORFEITURE FUND AND SEIZED ASSET DEPOSIT FUND
+ASSETS FORFEITURE FUND AND SEIZED ASSET DEPOSIT FUNDMISSION AND ORGANIZATIONAL STRUCTURE

 The mission of the asset forfeiture program is to disrupt, damage and dismantle criminal organizations through the use of civil and criminal forfeiture.
 The program attempts to remove those assets that are essential to the operation of those criminal organizations and punish the criminals involved by denying them use of the proceeds of their crimes.